Jump to the Workers' Compensation Information You Need

 Additionally, an employee who is forced to leave work for medical treatment may be eligible for compensation for missed income in certain circumstances, especially if it is longer than any paid break.

 Workers’ compensation is governed by both federal and state law.
-The U.S Department of Labor is the government agency that offers an Office of Workers’ Compensation Program.
-Through this problem, compensation is provided in four ways:
+The U.S. Department of Labor is the government agency that offers an Office of Workers’ Compensation Program.
+Through this program, compensation is provided in four ways:

 Additionally, there are other federal programs through the DOL that provide coverage, including: